jiazhiprojects/2DGameEngine/README.md

 **Game Rules**
 * Use arrow keys for move
 * Player (the helicoptor) loses if hit by the projectiles firing from Enemy (the tank)
-* Player advances to next level if collided with the "Heliport" (displayed in game with the "H" lebel)
+* Player advances to next level if collided with the "Heliport" (displayed in game with the "H" label)

 **Next Steps**
 * More flexible interface for designing / experimenting with mechanics